clojurebridge-berlin/drawing/curriculum/first-program.md

 simple circle within it.
 If you don't see the window right away, wait a bit and make sure it hasn't appeared somewhere behind your other windows.

-Great, you've run your the program!
+Great, you've run your program!

 ## Your first real program